telerik/winforms-docs/winforms-converter/supported-controls/domainupdown.md

 # DomainUpDown

 This control is converted to [RadDropDownList]({%slug winforms/dropdown-listcontrol-and-checkeddropdownlist/dropdownlist%}).
-The following table describes which properties, methods and events are removed and which are replaced with similar equivalents.
+The following table describe which properties, methods and events are removed and which are replaced with similar equivalents.

 |Properties|Action|RadControls Equivalent|
 |---|---|---|